foo123/InfoPopup/README.md

 # InfoPopup

-A simple js class to show info popups easily for various items and events (Desktop and Mobile)
+A simple JavaScript class to show info popups easily for various combinations of items and events (Desktop and Mobile)

 **version 1.0.0** (4.5 kB minified)